 The location of a slipped disc will dictate where a patient feels the typical symptoms of pain, numbness and tingling:

-- Cervical region – The cervical region of the spine is located in the neck.
+- Cervical region.
+The cervical (upper) region of the spine is located in the neck.
 When a patient has a slipped disc in the cervical region, symptoms can be felt in the neck, shoulders, arms and even the hands.

-- Thoracic region – When slipped discs occur in the thoracic region (found in the middle of the back), symptoms may be felt anywhere within the torso or sometimes the inner arms.
+- Thoracic region.
+When slipped discs occur in the thoracic (middle) region, symptoms may be felt anywhere within the torso or sometimes the inner arms.